LeisureLink/wireup/README.md

 ### Guidelines & Advice for Easy Wireup

 Since `wireup` is able to inject arguments into a wired module's exported `#wireup` method, you will find that a consistent function signature is key.
-The best advise we can give is that you should try to limit the variance between the exported functions' signatures.
+We encourage you to limit the variance between the exported functions' signatures.

 If you use an IoC, your IoC container makes a great candidate to pass along the wireup chain.
 Another great candidate is a top-level config object, like an [`nconf`](https://github.com/flatiron/nconf) instance.

-If at all possible, make the wireup argument binding in the call to `#root` the wireup module and try not to use advanced binding if possible.
+If at all possible, bind the wireup arguments in the `#root` wireup call.
+Since advanced binding appends wireup arguments but never removes previously bound arguments, we recommend using advanced binding only where absolutely necessary.

 ### Advanced Binding